Thomas-Wood/final-year-project/README.md

     docker-compose up

-To set up the all the starting entities required, run the simulatedSensorSetup.py script.
+To set up the all the starting entities required, run the simulatedSensorSetup.py script in the simulatedSensors folder

 This adds: